How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 Docker Installation Instructions

 and install the software.
 Do not try to fetch software from the Microsoft Store as possibly suggested by Windows.
-Do not attempt to install from the Microsoft store.
 Also note that Docker desktop runs much better on Windows 11 compared to Windows 10.

 Docker will ask you to restart your PC to complete installation.
 If you are installing remotely on the UQ Labs, please wait a few minutes for the machine to reboot.
-If you log straight in, you’ll likely be allocated another machine from the lab pool.
+Once it appears, log in and eventually you will see the following window.

 Next accept the Docker subscription agreement and Docker Desktop will open and ask you to setup or sign into your account.